Interview With A Pen Tester

 Time to dive into a pentester mind in this interview with one of Redentry’s testers, a cyber security company that specializes in providing pen testing services, with more than a decade of experience in the field.

-Penetration Testing is a way of assessing the security level of systems, applications, mobile services, and infrastructure.
+Penetration Testing assesses the security level of systems, applications, mobile services, and infrastructure.

 Focusing on infrastructure pen tests, the goal is to identify the most exposed vulnerabilities in the security defenses of an organization’s internal network infrastructure.